 Potting and Repotting Chocolate Soldier

-Since chocolate soldier plants are relatively slow-growing, they need only to be repotted as necessary—generally, once every couple of years.
+Since chocolate soldier plants are relatively slow-growing, they need only to be repotted as necessary—generally, once every three years or so.
 If you are going to re-pot your chocolate soldier plant, doing so during the active growing season is best as it will be able to tolerate disturbances more readily.

 Chocolate soldier plants are not picky about their potting containers and can do well when potted in nearly any planter.
 However, keep in mind that a pot with a drainage hole will help to prevent overwatering.
 Furthermore, succulents like the chocolate soldier plant do well in terracotta pots, as they help absorb excess water from the soil.

 Common Pests and Plant Diseases

 As a general rule, chocolate soldier is a hardy plant without too many issues.
 However, they are occasionally infested with mealybugs, which look like little white specks of cotton and are often lodged where leaves join the base of the plant.
 If you notice mealybugs, you can treat the plant by dipping a cotton swab in rubbing alcohol, and then touching the swab to each mealybug individually, rubbing slightly to spread the alcohol over the entire insect.
 This will kill the mealybugs without harming the plant.

 Overwatering your chocolate soldier can lead to root rot, which is caused by fungal growth in the plant's roots.
 You'll usually notice that the plant is dropping leaves, and it might wilt.
 As the condition worsens, the plant will become mushy and may turn black or brown at the base.
 While you can sometimes save a plant from root rot by taking it out of its pot, trimming away any rotted, blackened roots, and then repotting in fresh soil, a plant that is too far gone is best discarded.

 Common Problems With Chocolate Soldier